rontarrant/gtkDcoding/docs/_posts/2019-09-03-0067-mvc-xii-expander.md

 	} // doSomething()
 ```

-Intuitively you might think expanded means the `Expander` is… well, expanded, but it doesn’t.
+Intuitively you might think expanded means the `Expander` is... well, expanded, but it doesn’t.
 I don’t know if there’s a reason for this, but if I find out there is one, I’ll let you know.

 ## A More Crowded Expander